cmenedes/doitt-expire-notif/README.md

-4. An output email sent, in the case of the data above, to TestUser (user1@doitt)
+4. An output email sent, in the case of the data above, to User1 (user1@doitt)

 To: user1@email.com
 From: our-dev-group@email.com